-These products are available in our Dallas, Texas store.
+These products and much more are available in our Dallas, Texas store.
 Go to map »

 Trinity Haymarket offers a selection of non-GMO, non-soy, and organic feeds.
 We’ve searched far and wide to be able to provide the freshest, most palatable and nutritious feeds available in the area.
 All of the grains going into our feeds are grown by small farmers adhering to organic principles and methods, resulting in the most eco-friendly, nutrient rich product outside of growing your own.